Police cars: the world's best and worst

 - Top speed: 155mph

-The somewhat expensive Rolls-Royce Ghost Black Badge is an unlikely choice for a police car, but for police drivers seeking a luxury patrol vehicle this would be a top pick.
-Rolls-Royce showcased this example at the Chichester police station open day, close to its manufacturing headquarters at Goodwood, Sussex, to show its support for the Sussex Police and local community.
-The Ghost would not be the most economical or even sensible choice for an emergency vehicle but it would look great as part of a police escort.
-Unfortunately, it didn’t become a permanent addition to the Sussex police force’s fleet.
+The Rolls-Royce Ghost Black Badge is an unlikely choice for a cop car, but for police drivers looking for luxury you can’t go too far wrong than a Roller.
+Rolls-Royce revealed this example at a Chichester police station open day, close to its manufacturing headquarters at Goodwood, Sussex, to show its support for the Sussex Police and local community.
+A Ghost isn’t the most economical or even sensible choice for a cop car but it would look great as part of a police escort.
+Unfortunately, it didn’t join the Sussex force’s fleet.

 Skoda Kodiaq vRS